Specimen 20 Cents, Issued by Malaya, Malaysia, 1943

 The British Government established the Malay Planning Unit in London in 1943 to prepare for the return to Civil Government to the area after the Japanese invasion force was removed.
 One of the steps it took was to have the Royal Mint strike coins, ready for placement in circulation soon after the return (the Japanese issued no coinage, relying on paper money).
 The coins were stock-piled in London until Malaya was placed under British Military Administration in August 1945 when they were soon put into circulation.

 The 1943 silver 20 cent was struck with a 50% silver content (75% before the War).
-Also on account of the war, Proof of Record strikes were largely discontinued; this piece was reserved as a reference piece and sent to the Melbourne Branch of the Royal Mint, a specimen striking.
+Also on account of the war, Proof of Record strikes were largely discontinued; this piece was reserved as a reference piece and sent to the Melbourne Branch of the Royal Mint from where it was passed to the Natioonal Gallery of Victoria, a specimen striking.

 Type of item